socialstuff-org/socialstuff-org.github.io/usecases/user/send-file.md

             <td>
             2a.
 The actor chooses multiple files
             <li>
-                The System send the files to the server
+                The System sends the files to the chat partner
             </li>
             </td>
         </tr>